- Your package may be stuck at customs because the import items are prohibited or the paperwork is incorrect

-Contacting the shipper will help you to identify if there is anything you can do to speed up your shipments time in customs.
-Make sure you have your tracking number on hand, as it will help you shipper locate your package.
+Contacting the shipper will help you to identify if there is anything you can do to speed up your shipment's time in customs.
+Make sure you have your tracking number on hand, as it will help your shipper locate your package.

-Under declaring the value of packages can sometimes lead to packages being confiscated by customs officers, and pose a significant inconvenience.
-While it might be nice not having to pay tax by under valuing a shipment, this is tax evasion, so make sure it doesn’t happen to you.
+Under declaring the value of packages can sometimes lead to packages being confiscated by customs officers and pose a significant inconvenience if they are stranded at customs.
+While it might be nice not having to pay tax by undervaluing a shipment, this is tax evasion, so make sure it doesn’t happen to you.

 Find out if there are outstanding taxes

 Many countries impose taxes on shipments over a certain value, if these taxes are payable on your shipment it will be held until the outstanding balance is paid.
-If you use a standard express shipper or the postal service they will pay the tax for you (DDU), clearing your goods through customs and charging you an administration fee.
+If you use a standard express shipper or the postal service, they will pay the tax for you (DDU), clearing your goods through customs and charging you an administration fee.

 Make sure you understand the customs clearing process, tax arrangements and that it is paid, otherwise you risk having the package returned to your warehouse or even destroyed.
 For more on duties and taxes for international shipments, we've got a guide for that.

 Ensure there is no missing or incorrect paperwork

-Unfortunately if you have chosen to use a slower form of shipping such as airmail, in many countries customs is a slow and stressful process.
+Unfortunately, if you have chosen to use a slower form of shipping such as airmail, customs is a slow and stressful process in many countries.
 Be prepared to simply wait to receive your shipment.
 Often, shipments are held up in customs to check that the contents of the package and the value of the goods were declared accurately.

 Fortunately, the postal system is great when it comes to customs – your shipment will be automatically cleared and released, you just need to wait and pay any payable taxes if you’re approached, it is a very easy process but also very slow.

 Using a platform like Easyship can help ensure that customs delays are a thing of the past for your business.
-Easyship ensures that all of the customs paperwork is in order and that your orders are delivered on-time.
-Customs delays can ruin the customer experience, and is the prime reason customers are hesitant towards ordering internationally.
-Make sure that your business has no problems shipping internationally by using Easyship.
+Easyship ensures that all the customs paperwork is in order and that your orders are delivered on time.
+You won't be asking how to contact customs about a package again!